2022 - Electronic Resources and Internet Safety

 Internet Safety

 To help ensure student safety and citizenship with electronic resources, all students will be educated about Internet safety.
-This will include appropriate online behavior, including interacting with other individuals on social networking websites and in chat rooms, and cyber-bullying awareness and response.
+This will include appropriate online behavior, including interacting with other individuals on social networking websites and in chat rooms, and cyberbullying awareness and response.

 To promote Internet safety and appropriate online behavior of students and staff as they use electronic resources and access material from the Internet, the superintendent or designee is authorized to develop or adopt Internet safety procedures, acceptable use guidelines, and, for students, related instructional materials for every grade level.
-The superintendent or designee in evaluating such procedures and instructional materials should take into account District electronic resources, community norms, privacy rights, responsible use, and issues of concern with student or staff use of electronic resources.
+The superintendent or designee in evaluating such procedures and instructional materials should take into account district electronic resources, community norms, privacy rights, responsible use, and issues of concern with student or staff use of electronic resources.

-As a component of district Internet safety measures, all district-owned electronic resources, including computer networks and Wi-Fi, in all district facilities capable of accessing the Internet must use filtering software to prevent access to obscene, racist, hateful or violent material.
+As a component of district Internet safety measures, all district-owned electronic resources, including computer networks and Wi-Fi, in all district facilities capable of accessing the Internet must use filtering software to prevent access to obscene, racist, hateful, or violent material.
 However, given the ever-changing nature of the Internet, the district cannot guarantee that a student will never be able to access objectionable material.

 Further, when students use the Internet from school facilities for educational purposes, district staff will make a reasonable effort to supervise student access and use of the internet.
-If material is accessed that violates district policies, procedures or student guidelines for electronic resources or acceptable use, district staff may instruct the person to cease using that material and/or implement sanctions consistent with district policies, procedures, guidelines, or student codes of conduct.
+If material is accessed that violates district policies, procedures, or student guidelines for electronic resources or acceptable use, district staff may instruct the person to cease using that material and/or implement sanctions consistent with district policies, procedures, guidelines, or student codes of conduct.

 Cross References:

-Board Policy 2020 - Curriculum Development and Adoption of Instructional Materials
+District Policy 2020 - Curriculum Development and Adoption of Instructional Materials

-Board Policy 2025 - Copyright Compliance
+District Policy 2025 - Copyright Compliance

-Board Policy 3231 - Student Records
+District Policy 3231 - Student Records

-Board Policy 3241 - Classroom Management, Discipline and Corrective Actions
+District Policy 3241 - Student Discipline

-Board Policy 4040 - Public Access to District Records
+District Policy 4040 - Public Access to District Records

-Board Policy 4400 - Election Activities
+District Policy 4400 - Election Activities

-Board Policy 5281 - Disciplinary Action and Discharge
+District Policy 5281 - Disciplinary Action and Discharge

 Legal References:

-18 USC §§ 2510-2522 Electronic Communication Privacy Act
+18 USC §§ 2510-2522 |

-Pub.
-L. No. 110-385 Protecting Children in the 21st Century Act
+Protecting Children in the 21st Century Act |

 Management Resources:

-Policy News, June 2008 Electronic Resources
+2008 – June Issue Electronic Resources

 Adoption Date: May 16, 2005

-Revision Date: March 6, 2006; September 3, 2008; May 30, 2012; September 2, 2015
+Revision Date: March 6, 2006; September 3, 2008; May 30, 2012; September 2, 2015; February 11, 2025

 Administrator Responsibilities: